-All Health Occupation students must additionally provide the Health Records Office with documentation of a physical exam, tuberculosis testing, and influenza vaccination or accommodation prior to beginning the program.
-A drug screening test may also be required according to program-specific deadlines.
+All health occupations students must additionally provide the Health Records Office with documentation of a physical exam, tuberculosis testing, and drug screen prior to starting clinical practicums, and influenza vaccination or declination, according to program-specific deadlines.
+Unmet deadlines jeopardize placement, or continued enrollment in their program, and health occupations students will not be eligible to attend clinical practicums without a completed health record.

 For a list of current immunization requirements refer to the Immunization Records form on our website.
-For questions or assistance in meeting immunization requirements, contact the Health Records Office at (413) 775-1430 or healthrecords@gcc.mass.edu.
+For questions or assistance in meeting immunization requirements, contact the Health Records Office at (413) 775-1430.

-1 Massachusetts Law requires compliance within 30 days of starting classes, however, final enrollment into some programs may necessitate students follow different deadlines according to program-specific requirements.
+Massachusetts Law requires compliance within 30 days of starting classes, however, final enrollment into some programs may necessitate students follow different deadlines according to program-specific requirements.
 Students accepted into these programs should refer to the program-specific information they receive upon acceptance.

-2 Note on Health Occupation requirements: Greenfield Community College requirements meet the highest immunization threshold according to standards set by the Massachusetts Department of Public Health, and the clinical placement facilities where students will participate in their Practicum.
+Note on health occupation requirements: Greenfield Community College requirements meet the highest immunization threshold according to standards set by the Massachusetts Department of Public Health, and the clinical placement facilities where students will participate in their practicum.
 These may include a higher standard of immunity validation than for general students.
-Failure to meet these standards will result in disqualification from the program.
+Failure to meet these standards may result in disqualification from placement in some or all clinical practicum sites.